-The Chief Financial Officer shall prepare a quarterly investment report, including a summary that provides a clear picture of the status of the current investment portfolio and transactions made over the last quarter.
-The report should be provided to the Executive Committee.
-The report shall include the following:
+The Investment Officers shall jointly prepare, no less than on a quarterly basis, an investment report, including a summary that provides a clear picture of the status of the current investment portfolio and transactions made after the ending period of the most recent investment report.
+The report shall be provided to the Board and the Executive Director.
+The report shall comply with requirements of the PFIA and shall include the following:

-- 1. The investment position of the Authority on the date of the report.

-- 2. Signature of all Investment Officers.

-- 3. Summary for each fund stating:

-- a.
-Beginning market value;

-- b.
-Additions and changes; and

-- c.
-Ending market value.

-- 4. Beginning and ending book value and market value for each investment along with fully accrued interest for the reporting period.
+- 1. The investment position of the Authority on the date of the report. - 2.
+The signature of each Investment Officer. - 3.
+Summary for each fund stating: - a.
+Beginning market value; - b.
+Ending market value. - 4.
+Beginning and ending book value and market value for each investment along with fully accrued interest for the reporting period.

-- 5. Maturity date of each investment.

-- 6. Description of the account or fund for which the investments were made.

-- 7. Statement that the investment portfolio is in compliance with the Authority's investment policy and strategies.

-B. Security Pricing
+- 5. Maturity date of each investment. - 6.
+Description of the account or fund for which the investments were made. - 7.
+Statement that the investment portfolio is in compliance with the Authority's investment policy and strategies. - B. Security Pricing